 Info You Need To Know

 Children bring their own lunches and drinks, which must have the child’s name and group letter written on them.
-Lunches are kept in coolers w/ice packs.
+Lunches are kept in coolers with ice packs.
 RoCA provides a mid-afternoon ice cream or ice pop snack.

 Campers should bring a swim suit, and towel daily.
 Individual storage is provided for backpacks.
 All clothing should be labeled with the camper’s name.
 All campers will receive a complimentary camp t-shirt.

-You will be sent a health form for each child in early April.
-Health forms must be returned to RoCA by May 31st.
+YYou will be sent a health form for each child in mid April.
+Health forms must be returned to RoCA by June 1st.

 New York State requires our camp to be licensed by the Department of Health.
 Licensing includes on-site inspections.
 The Operating Permit is displayed in the lobby at RoCA.